 The course was in good shape overall.
 The tees, rough and fairways were all in nice condition.
 Some dry/brown patches throughout, but the cuts were consistent and the fairway lies were always fantastic.
 The rough nearest the fairways was always nicely cut and manicured, but the further you get away from the fairways it tends to get more inconsistent and patchy, but that’s not surprising given the rugged terrain here.
 It just forces you to keep it safe.

 The greens were nice.
 Very spongy and soft, but smooth surfaces.
-Apparently, the previous owner really ran this place into the ground (more on that point later), but the new owners and superintendent have been working hard to bring it around to its former glory.
+Apparently, the previous owner really ran this place into the ground, but the new owners and superintendent have been working hard to bring it around to its former glory.
 The members said it’s really come back to life this year and the greens are a massive improvement over what they had just months ago.
 Whatever they are doing, it’s working well.

 The one big remaining project there is the bunkers.
 Right now, they are horrible.
 Some of the worst I’ve ever seen.
 Once they can get some new sand in those and continue keeping the rest of the turf nice, this will be a fantastic course that I’d love to play again.